LiveWorkPlay offers two distinct categories of support, and both are explained below:

 Our three-pronged approach to employment supports can be confusing to job seekers or their family members who may be expecting a more traditional approach of creating a resume, practicing for interviews, and searching the want ads.
 We have found that this approach is highly ineffective – it does create the impression of “taking action” but for all job seekers – particularly those with intellectual disabilities and/or autism – this is not an effective approach to employment.

 Unemployment for this population is in excess of 75% but LiveWorkPlay delivers an employment outcome for almost 100% of individuals who access our employment supports.
 This does not always happen quickly – it can take many months – but we are focused on a successful outcome, not a quick win that will result in job loss due to a poor fit, lack of preparation, or lack of understanding of the needs and abilities of the employee.

-Our Community Connector and Supported Independent Living team works with adults with intellectual disabilities, autistic persons, and individuals with a dual diagnosis to help them meet their goals for community engagement and life in their own home.
+Our Commuunity Suppots team works with adults with intellectual disabilities, autistic persons, and individuals with a dual diagnosis to help them meet their goals for community engagement and life in their own home (Community Connecting and Supported Independent Living).
 We deliver these services within the framework of the seven principles of the Just Enough Support approach.
-To learn more about accessing supports, click here.
+To learn more about accessing community supports, click here.